ILABUTK/MLePOMDP_Early_Sepsis_Detection/README.md

 2. Copy the file `scripts/1_preprocessing/processed_data/3_train/train_data.csv` and paste to `scripts/2_first_stage/data/feature_data/`;
 3. Copy all the files in `scripts/1_preprocessing/processed_data/ids/` and paste to `scripts/2_first_stage/data/ids/`.

-Dummy files are prepared at each directory to show the setup.
+Empty data files are prepared at each directory to showcase the setup.

 Then, run the `RF.py` or the `NN.py` file to generate sepsis probability files for the second stage.

 ### Second Stage

 First, copy all files in `scripts/2_first_stage/data/pr/` and paste to `scripts/3_second_stage/data/`.
-Dummy files are prepared at the directory to show the setup.
+Empty data files are prepared at each directory to showcase the setup.

 Then, run the `main.py` file to obtain the results.
 The final prediction results are stored in `scripts/3_second_stage/results/`.
 Solutions to the second-stage POMDP can be found at `scripts/3_second_stage/solutions/`.